|

 A gentleman's residence, occupied after 1840 by

-The Quarries stood in it's own grounds off Clarence Street, a somewhat less grand residence than
+The Quarries stood in its own grounds off Clarence Street, a somewhat less grand residence than

 the Ellowes but nevertheless elegant.